back to index

 private String assetBundleUrl;

-New environments go through a QA review before publication.
-A creator submits, QA validates that the bundle loads correctly and meets platform requirements, then approves.
+New environments go through QA review before publication.
 Only approved environments can be assigned to spaces.
 This gate prevents broken or oversized bundles from reaching users.
+When a bundle updates, the service invalidates the specific CloudFront distribution path.

 Spaces and sessions